stacktoheap/stacktoheap.github.io/_posts/2013-01-20-using-typeconverters-to-get-appsettings-in-net.markdown

 date: 2013-01-20 03:01
 comments: true
 categories: [c#, .net, AppSetting, TypeConverters]
+excerpt: "A quick way to get strongly typed AppSettings in .NET using TypeConverters."
 ---

 The most easiest way to get AppSettings in .NET is to use the `ConfigurationManager`.
 It goes like: